 To minimise distress and disruption following the death of a shareholder, there are a number of specific provisions that companies can include in their articles of association and a shareholders’ agreement, including permitted transfers, a compulsory offer, pre-emption rights, a compulsory transfer, and cross-option agreements.

 The provision of permitted transfers of shares is a tax-efficient strategy that allows the deceased’s shares to be transferred to a restricted group of individuals, such as family members or family trusts, without the need to enforce the requirements of pre-emption rights.

 2. Compulsory offer

-Upon the death of a shareholder, a compulsory offer provision requires that the shares of the deceased are offered to the remaining members.
+When a company shareholder dies, a compulsory offer provision would require the shares of the deceased to be offered to the remaining members.
 If they decline the offer, the shares may be made available to third party purchasers, such as beneficiaries named in the will or individuals of the company’s choosing.